 Tapping

-Tapping is needed to create a thread inside a hole, to further accommodate a cap screw or bolt.
+Tapping is needed to create a thread inside a hole to accommodate a cap screw or bolt further.

 To assist you in CNC aluminum machining, we accumulated our experience and formed a list of strategies, advice, and tips.